SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

   * Since on these parts, you also can't use either of the TCBs to generate PWM (the timers having, respectively, zero and one pin present, and the one pin is PA3, used by another PWM channel).
 LUT2 can output on PD6 (and TCD0 outputting on PD4 and PD5) and LUT3 has to go to an event channel and come out on PA6.
   * Thus, with a HF crystal for the clock, you can still get PWM on PA2, PA3, PA4, PA5, PA6 (via LUT0), PA7 (via LUT3 and EVSYS), PC3 (via LUT1), PD4 (TCD), PD5 (TCD), PD6 (via LUT2) = 10 pins, leaving only 3 non-power, non-programming pins - PC1, PC2 (which you'll probably use as a UART) and PD7 (can do PD6 instead at the cost of an event channel).
 * On a DA, or DB with the TCD PORTMUX erratum (most extant specimens), especially on low pincount parts where there's a lot of stuff with only it's default mux option.
-* When you attemt to find the pattern in the TCB and TCA1 PORTMUX options (there isn't one) and lose the ability to think rationally about pin assignment.
+* When you attempt to find the pattern in the TCB and TCA1 PORTMUX options (there isn't one) and lose the ability to think rationally about pin assignment.
   * Maybe it's contagious... look at the pinouts on classic AVRs.

 ### Out-of-phase PWM